Real Estate Professionals Obligations under AML/CTF Tranche 2 Reforms

 Caroline specialises in investigations and inquiries, with a particular focus on corporate or financial crime matters.
 She acts for corporations facing allegations of bribery and corruption, money laundering, sanctions violations and integrity issues, and has represented clients facing regulatory enforcement by AUSTRAC, ASIC and APRA.
 Her practice covers the full regulatory lifecycle, from regulatory advice to strategy, compliance, enforcement and remediation.
 She is also an expert in ESG.
 Caroline works with domestic and international clients across a variety of industries, including financial services, pharmaceuticals, technology, media and telecommunications, energy and natural resources.
 She is a dual-qualified lawyer in Australia and England & Wales, and has previously worked in London and Hong Kong.
 Caroline is a company secretary and director on the board of the Australian Compliance Institute.

-Megan accepts briefs in a broad range of matters.
+Megan is a barrister at the Victorian Bar and accepts briefs across Australia in a broad range of matters.
 She has a particular interest in matters involving AML/CTF legislation, asset tracing and proceeds of crime/asset confiscation, financial crime investigations, disclosure issues, law enforcement, bankruptcy and insolvency law and mortgage disputes.
 Prior to being called to the Bar, Megan was a Principal Litigation Lawyer and Team Leader with the Australian Federal Police Criminal Assets Litigation team of the Criminal Assets Confiscation Taskforce.
-Megan accepts briefs requiring a security clearance.
 Megan regularly advises and appears in matters involving state and federal agencies, corporations, law enforcement bodies and financial institutions, in a variety of courts and tribunals.
-Megan has also worked at the Victorian Court of Appeal including as a Court of Appeal Researcher and Associate to Justices Priest, Beach and McLeish.
-On secondment from the Court of Appeal, she worked at the Sentencing Advisory Council on an Attorney-General’s reference on restitution and compensation orders for victims of crime.
-Megan commenced her legal career in private practice.
-Megan holds a Bachelor of Arts/Bachelor of Laws with First Class Honours in Law from the University of Tasmania, where she received the subject prize for Corporations Law and was on the Dean’s Roll of Excellence.
 She is currently undertaking her PhD at Monash University, on proceeds of crime.
 In 2023, Megan was invited to present at the International Symposium on Economic Crime at Cambridge University and in 2024, attended the United Nations Office on Drugs and Crime Summer School on Transnational Organised Crime.
-Megan is a current International Editor of the Cambridge Law Review.
-Megan is reading with Astrid Haban-Beer and her senior mentor is Justin Hannebery KC.

 Simon Taylor, Partner, PWC